 Unless a tournament is using some variant of power-matching, rebracketing and final results should be decided on the basis of won-lost records.
 Tiebreakers are applied to distinguish between teams with identical won-lost records, but neither statistical nor head-to-head-based tiebreakers may be used.
 Common examples of statistical tiebreakers (none of which may be used) are total points scored, total point differential, points per tossup heard, and so forth.

 If a tournament is broken into playoff pools, pool rank takes precedence over win-loss record—it is impossible for a team from a lower pool to finish higher than one from a higher pool based solely on performance through the end of that pool play.
 Additional games between the teams could be used to justify such a result.

-If ties must be broken (as is the case in determining the championship or rebracketing that affects who might be able to reach the championship, but not necessarily for reporting overall results for lower-finishing teams), they must be played off, at the buzzer.
+If a tie must be broken (as is the case in determining the championship, awarding trophies, or rebracketing that affects who might be able to reach the championship; but not necessarily for reporting overall results for lower-finishing teams), it must be played off, at the buzzer.
 It is permissible to use statistical tiebreakers to determine the order in which teams play.
 Tiebreaker games must be played according to normal rules; in particular, they must include bonuses and involve only two teams at a time.